 The target villages will be involved in further data collection.
-This will allow beneficiary communes to work directly with the project's M&E mechanism, to highlight issues in project delivery and to strengthen adaptation benefits, including in replication and sustaining the project's gains.
+This will allow beneficiary villages to work directly with the project's M&E mechanism, to highlight issues in project delivery and to strengthen adaptation benefits, including in replication and sustaining the project's gains.
 All data collected will be disaggregated by sex and data gathering will be designed to include indigenous people at all stages.
-Project site visits will be jointly conducted based on an agreed schedule to assess project progress first hand.
+Project site visits will be jointly conducted based on an agreed schedule to assess project progress firsthand.

-The Project Manager will refine the M&E Plan during the project's inception phase which will be distributed and presented to all stakeholders during the initial workshop.
+The Project Manager will review the M&E Plan during the project's inception phase and make refinements if necessary.
+The reviewed and finalised plan will be distributed and presented to all stakeholders during the initial workshop.
 The emphasis of the updated M&E plan will be on (participatory) outcome/result monitoring, project risks (financial & project management risks and environmental social safeguard risks), learning and sustainability of the project, and informing stakeholders of the need to always gather sex-disaggregated data and data that reflects the need to include indigenous people.
-Periodic monitoring will be conducted through visits to the intervention sites.
+Periodic monitoring will be conducted through visits to the intervention sites, in addition to the formal reporting schedule outlined above.
+The Project Manager will visit the field sites at least every 3 months and staff from the project may make additional visits.
+All visits to the field sites will inform discussions with stakeholders and informal monitoring.

 UN-Habitat will ensure that all executing partners are fully briefed on the M&E requirements to ensure that baseline and progress data is fully collected and that a connection between the Knowledge Management component and M&E is established.

-The Agreements of Cooperation will also reflect these.
+The Agreements of Cooperation will also reflect these, as well as requirements under the ESMP, as outlined in Annex 5 of this proposal.